thegloballandlady/LITA_DASHBOARD/Report2readme.md

 ### Power BI Dashboard
 ---

 The Power BI dashboard developed for this project enables interactive exploration of the data, with filters for each variable.
-This allows users to view revenue trends, compare sales categories, and analyze line of business performance in real-time.
+This allows users to view revenue trends, compare sales categories,and analyze line of business performance in real-time.

-Data Source
+### Data Source
+---

 The Class Inventory Data dataset was provided by the LITA program and represents a sample of inventory and sales data for analytical practice.

+### feedback
+---

 This report reflects the data analysis skills I have gained in Power BI and showcases my ability to derive insights from complex datasets.